The Most Popular Travel Destinations in Central America

 Spanning nearly half of the Osa Peninsula, Corcovado National Park is one of the most biologically diverse places on the planet.
 It’s home to 500 species of trees and an equally astounding variety of wildlife, including tapirs, jaguars, giant anteaters, harpy eagles, sloths, and largest population of scarlet macaws in Costa Rica.
 Nature lovers can embark on multi-day excursions to explore the lush rainforests, rivers, mangrove swamps, and beaches.

 Roatán is located 40 miles off the northern coast of Honduras and is the largest of the Bay Islands.
 Ringed by the massive Mesoamerican Reef, it’s renowned for its abundant marine life and is one of the premier snorkeling and scuba diving spots in the world.
 From zip-lining to exploring the botanical gardens, there’s plenty to explore on land too.
-Figuring out when to go?
-You’ll want to avoid the most expensive days to fly.

 Situated in the highlands of southern Guatemala, Antigua is renowned as the best-preserved colonial city in the region and a hub of Spanish-language learning with dozens of dedicated schools and immersion programs.
 Its impressive architecture—baroque-style churches, plazas, and prominent 16th-century landmarks such as Santa Catalina Arch—is made even more stunning set against the awe-inspiring volcanic backdrop.
 Love discovering new destinations by yourself?
 Here are 11 things you should always do to stay safe while traveling solo.